Odela 2

-Odela 2 is a 2025 Indian Telugu-language supernatural thriller film directed by Ashok Teja and written by Sampath Nandi.
+Odela 2 is a 2025 Telugu-language, Indian supernatural thriller film directed by Ashok Teja and written by Sampath Nandi.
 The film stars Tamannaah Bhatia, Hebah Patel, Vasishta N. Simha in lead roles.
-Produced by D. Madhu and Sampath Nandi, with cinematography by Soundararajan and music composed by B. Ajaneesh Loknath, this sequel to Odela Railway Station (2022) centers on the fictional village of the same name.
+Produced by D. Madhu and Sampath Nandi, with cinematography by Soundararajan and music composed by B. Ajaneesh Loknath, this movie is sequel to Odela Railway Station (2022) centers on the fictional village of the same name.
 The film portrays how Odela Mallanna Swamy protects his village from evil forces.
-This movie received mixed reviews from critics and received heavy backlash for its poor storyline and direction.
+This movie garnered mixed reviews from critics and received heavy backlash for its poor storyline and direction.
 The film underperformed at box office.

 Plot

 A schoolgirl is shown walking down the railway track, seemingly possessed and carrying Radha's head, and she walks to the police station, terrifying everyone.

-In the rural village of Odela, Telangana, the gruesome legacy of serial rapist and murderer Tirupati lingers after his beheading at the hands of his wife, Radha (from the first film).
+In the village of Odela, Telangana, the gruesome legacy of serial rapist and murderer Tirupati lingers after his beheading at the hands of his wife, Radha (from the first film).
 Following his execution, the villagers, fearing his malevolent influence, perform a ritual called Samadhi Shiksha, sealing his corpse instead of cremating it.
-This improper burial prevents Tirupati’s soul from attaining moksha, transforming him into a vengeful evil spirit that returns six months later to terrorise the village.
-His spirit possesses men and resumes a horrific spree of rapes and murders, targeting newlywed brides, plunging Odela into fear and chaos.
-He possesses the village pandit to brutally rape and murder one of the brides on her wedding night, and possesses the village sarpanch to do the same on another second bride's wedding night, which was in a maize field, and just as brutal and bone-chilling.
+This improper burial prevents Tirupati's soul from attaining moksha, transforming him into a vengeful evil spirit that returns six months later to terrorise the village.
+His spirit possesses men and resumes a horrific spree of rapes and murders, targeting newlywed brides, plunging Odela into fear and chaos again.
+He possesses the village pandit to brutally rape and murder one of the brides on her wedding night, and possesses the village sarpanch to do the same on another bride's wedding night, which was in a maize field, just as brutal and bone-chilling.

-As the village grapples with the escalating supernatural threat, the villagers turn to Radha, now imprisoned for killing Tirupati, for guidance.
+As the village grapples with the escalating supernatural threat, the villagers turn to Radha, now imprisoned for killing Tirupati for guidance.
 Radha reveals the existence of her estranged sister, Bhairavi, a powerful Nāga Sadhu and devotee of Lord Shiva, who left home in childhood to pursue a divine path.
 Known as Shiva Shakti, Bhairavi has been chanting "Om Namah Shivaya" 110 crore times to attain the divine darshan of Lord Shiva, living as an ascetic guarded by a sacred snake.

-Bhairavi arrives in Odela just before the film’s interval, her dramatic entrance, where she beats up and probably kills several drunk, cruel men who were beating and trying to kill some innocent cows, raising hopes of salvation among Odela's villagefolk.
 After a great amount of pleading, she decides to come to Odela.
-She confronts the spirit’s chaos, uncovering that Tirupati’s malevolent force is manipulating the village’s men to perpetuate his crimes.
-With the aid of a local Muslim baba (Murali Sharma), who strangely quotes and has great knowledge of Hindu scriptures, Bhairavi performs rituals to weaken the spirit’s hold.
+Bhairavi arrives in Odela just before the film's interval, her dramatic entrance, where she beats up and probably kills several drunk, cruel men who were beating and trying to kill some innocent cows, raising hopes of salvation among Odela's villagefolk.
+She confronts the spirit's chaos, uncovering that Tirupati's malevolent force is manipulating the village's men to perpetuate his crimes.
+With the aid of a local Muslim baba Allah Bakshu (Murali Sharma), who strangely quotes and has great knowledge of Hindu scriptures, Bhairavi performs rituals to weaken the spirit's hold.
 The narrative delves into themes of Shiva Tattva and divine energy, portraying Bhairavi as a mythical force destined to restore order.